Foretack/MiniTwitch/README.md

 };
 ```

-Note that you cannot unsubscribe from events if you used anonymous functions.
+Note that you cannot unsubscribe from anonymous functions.

 Read more about event subscriptions [here](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/events/how-to-subscribe-to-and-unsubscribe-from-events)